BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/registration.md

 #

 After completing the registration, you will receive an e-mail at the address you provided previously, which confirms the registration.
 Within the next 3 working days you will receive your order data (and your EKP) from Deutsche Post, which concludes the registration and allows you to proceed with the [setup](en-us/apps/e-post/setup/countrynames).

+***The Connector 365 E-POST App is powered by the E-POSTBUSINESS API, a service of the Deutsche Post**